Getting the Most Out of a Vatican Museum Visit

-I listened to man in the suit in front of me and really tried to concentrate on what he was saying.
+I listened to a man in a suit in front of me and really tried to concentrate on what he was saying.
 I took notes rapidly about dates, religious timelines, leaders, and wars.
-He authoritatively stated the names and periods as if he had given this lecture a thousands times.
-My mind started to wonder how to spell Raphael – is it an ‘f’ or a ‘ph’?
-I really wish he would write this stuff on a board I thought to myself.
-I suddenly had a wave of panic roll over me wondering if we would be quizzed on any of this and I rapidly started writing notes again.
+He authoritatively stated the names and periods as if he had given this lecture a thousand times.
+I wondered how to spell Raphael – is it an ‘f’ or a ‘ph’?
+I really wish he would write this stuff on a board, I thought to myself.
+I suddenly had a wave of panic roll over me, wondering if we would be quizzed on any of this, and I rapidly started writing notes again.

 Today in Rome I felt like I was transported back to my old college lecture hall, trying to stay focused on looking at a big screen with slides being flashed in front of me in my Art History class.
 However instead of slides and a professor lecturing, I was seeing the works of art first-hand, only a couple feet away from me.
 And my ‘professor’ was actually a tour guide; an extremely knowledgeable tour guide named Gregory.